MaximSinko/Pizza_Constructor/README.md

 ### What was done:
 - Home page layout
 - Page title and description
-- Getting information about characters from API
+- Getting information about pizza from API
-- Button script
-- Cards with characters
-- Slider
+- Adding ingredients